 The Web Filtering Solution

-- Completely block the internet while allowing authorized websites to be visited (Allowed List)
+- Completely block the Internet and only allow authorized websites to be visited (Control by Allowed List)

-- Allow access to the internet while blocking certain sites (Blocked List and Category Filtering)
+- Allow access to the Internet while blocking certain sites (Control by Blocked List and Category Filtering)

 Should you Filter Internet in your workplace?